eye1985/javascript-application-starter/README.md

 3. SASS support
 4. CSS modules are enabled by default
 5. Post-CSS with autoprefixer and cssnano
+6. ESLint extending the standard and prettier rules
+7. Prettier syntax formatter

 ## Install
 ### Step 1